ae2001/mouth/README.md

 ## Overview

 Veriscope is a real-time, probabilistic fake news detection system.
 It predicts the veracity of social media claims on a continuous scale from 1.0 (true) to 0.0 (false), combining fine-tuned transformer models and a meta learning layer enhanced with mathematically derived credibility features.
-This system is designed for high-stakes applications where binary classification is insufficient, such as political discourse, public health, and policy communication.

 ## Problem Statement